Hopson97/Pixelator/README.md

 Simple program to take an image and pixelate it.

-It works by taking the averge colour around an area, and then filling that area with that colour
+It works by taking the average colour around an area, and then filling that area with that colour

 ## Building